rgc69/si-kanren/README.md

 to me a fair way to give credit to this system. :grin: And since I think it can be pronounced like a *c* (more or less...), as in **C**ommon Lisp, the **c**ircle **c**loses[^3].

+[^0]: Tested on SBCL v.
+2.3.0
 [^1]: @blasut Thank's for your work!
 By the way, I think there's really no need to carry around this `'false` thing, just stick to a plain and lispy list of... nothing.
-But, it was useful to me in the first place to discover a subtle bug in disequality (because you can't normalize 'false; I know, not your problem), without which I could have been totally not aware!
+But, it was useful to me in the first place to discover a subtle bug in the disequality store (because you can't *normalize* 'false; I know, not your problem), without which I could have been totally not aware!
 So, for me, the moral of this story is... testing!
 [^2]: @alex-hhh Hope it's ok for you!
 Here's the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license link.